THE NEW VALUE FRONTIER

 image: Power receiving, transforming, and distributing facility (Kawasaki Plant)

-Power receiving, transforming, and distributing facility (Kawasaki Plant)
+Power receiving, transforming, and distributing facility

-Expansion of Energy Business
+Expansion of Smart Energy Businesses

 Metrics and Targets